matuzo/matuzoat/src/blog/heres-what-i-didnt-know-about-content.md

 Unfortunately, this only works in Chrome (tested on macOS 10.15.4, Chrome 81 with VoiceOver).
 Firefox and Safari don't even render the pseudo element because the value is invalid.
 Too bad.

+Even if this worked in most browsers, I wouldn’t recommend adding text content to a CSS file.
+Others working on the project probably wouldn’t expect text coming from a CSS file, things might get messy on sites with multiple languages, auto-translation may not work, and the content is only accessible if the CSS loads successfully.
+Adrian Roselli shares an example of a poor practice in [Link Targets and 3.2.5](https://adrianroselli.com/2020/02/link-targets-and-3-2-5.html#CSS).

 ## You can combine text and images

 Nor did I know that you can use the `url()` function as a value, I also didn’t know that you can combine it with text.